Factbox: Latest on the spread of coronavirus around the world

 - Ecuador confirmed five cases in patients who all had direct contact with an elderly woman who brought the virus to the Andean country from Spain.

+- Spain’s confirmed cases rose to around 120 on Monday from 81 the day before, a health official said.

-- Nigerian authorities have contacted around 100 people who may have been exposed to an Italian man who is the country’s first coronavirus patient.
+- Nigerian stocks fell as authorities contacted around 100 people who may have been exposed to an Italian man who is the country’s first coronavirus patient.

 - Australia, after confirming its first coronavirus death a day before, warned on Monday it was no longer possible to completely prevent people with the coronavirus from entering the country.